mlflow/mlflow/docs/source/models.rst

     df = spark_df.withColumn("prediction", pyfunc_udf())

-If a model contains a signature with tensor spec inputs, you need to pass a column of array type as a corresponding UDF argument, the column values must be one dimension arrays and the UDF will reshape the column values to the required shape with C_CONTIGUOUS (row-major) order and cast the values as the required tensor spec type.
-For example, assuming a model requires input 'a' of shape (-1, 2, 3) and input 'b' of shape (-1, 4, 5), then we need to prepare an inference spark dataframe with column 'a' containing arrays of length 6 and column 'b' containing arrays of length 20, then invoke the UDF like following example code.
+If a model contains a signature with tensor spec inputs, you will need to pass a column of array type as a corresponding UDF argument.
+The values in this column must be comprised of one-dimensional arrays.
+The UDF will reshape the array values to the required shape with 'C' order (i.e. read / write the elements using C-like index order) and cast the values as the required tensor spec type.
+For example, assuming a model requires input 'a' of shape (-1, 2, 3) and input 'b' of shape (-1, 4, 5).
+In order to perform inference on this data, we need to prepare a Spark DataFrame with column 'a' containing arrays of length 6 and column 'b' containing arrays of length 20.
+We can then invoke the UDF like following example code:

 .. rubric:: Example